“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 The journal abruptly stopped.

-What interested him the most, was the beginning of the book and the ending.
+What interested him the most, was the beginning of the journal and the ending.
 The author’s investigation, the Karuga’s sudden disappearance which led them to the otherworldly discovery, and the voice at the end.

 “Well, what do you think of my library?”
 A voice asked from the doorway.
 Lord Varath and Troyle walked into the library.